Against the Wind (album)

-Against the Wind is the eleventh studio album by American rock singer Bob Seger and his fourth which credits the Silver Bullet Band.
+Against the Wind is the eleventh studio album by American rock singer Bob Seger and his third which credits the Silver Bullet Band.
 Like many of his albums, about half of the tracks feature the Muscle Shoals Rhythm Section as backing musicians.
 It was released in February 1980.
-It is Seger's only number-one album to date, spending six weeks at the top of the Billboard Top LPs chart, knocking Pink Floyd's The Wall from the top spot.
+It was Seger's only number-one album, spending six weeks at the top of the Billboard Top LPs chart, knocking Pink Floyd's The Wall from the top spot.
+Seger said that the album "is about trying to move ahead, keeping your sanity and integrity at the same time."

 Release

 Against the Wind was an immediate commercial success, reaching No. 2 on the Billboard 200 album chart in its third week and remaining there for five weeks behind Pink Floyd's The Wall before reaching No. 1 and holding the top position for six weeks.
 By late 1981 the album sold 3.7 million copies in the United States and was certified 5× platinum by the Recording Industry Association of America in 2003.

 Bob Seger and the Silver Bullet Band won the 1980 Grammy Award for Best Rock Performance by a Duo or Group with Vocal for the album Against the Wind and Capitol Records art director Roy Kohara won the Grammy Award for Best Recording Package.